 This tool has a user-friendly and intuitive design that makes it easy to collaborate with your remote team even if you haven’t used Paymo previously.

 It also allows team members to assign tasks and task dates, setting priorities so that other employees can work on the most important tasks first.

 - The team scheduler feature helps users view workload and see the current status of tasks as well as communicate with team members in real-time.

-- All-in-one tool for remote teams has a variety of features like the financial, task, and resource management and reporting and invoicing.
+- An all-in-one tool for remote teams has a variety of features like project accounting, task, and resource management, and reporting and invoicing.